hassantahan/islamic_times/README.md

 In the above script, the `ITLocation` class is initialized with the latitude, longitude, and elevation of the location, as well as the date for which calculations are to be performed.
 The `datetime` and `prayertimes` methods are then called to retrieve the date and prayer times respectively.

+A more comprehensive example of usage can be seen in `test.py`.

 ## Installation

 You can install this package using pip: